hallofdreams/hallofdreams.github.io/tabs/about.md

 ---
 # What is this?

-This is a joint blog between Dave and Felipe.
-We have a lot of common interests, and things we like to write about.
+This is a joint blog written by Dave and Felipe.
+We have a lot of common interests and work on a lot of shared projects.
 We thought it would be neat to have a central place for these to live, and hopefully a home for interesting discussion.

 # Dave

-Dave is a non-materialist materials science engineer, published author, part time philosopher, and Advent of Code leaderboard part-time member.
+Dave is a non-materialist materials science engineer, poet, published author, and Advent of Code leaderboard part-time member.

 # Felipe

-Is a software developer, site maintainer, machine learning afficionado, pessimist and general philosophical rambler.
+Felipe is a software developer, site maintainer, machine learning afficionado, pessimist, and general philosophical rambler.